ibm-cloud-docs/fortigate-10g/about.md

 # About FortiGate Security Appliance 10 Gbps
 {: #about-fortigate-security-appliance-10gbps}

+Effective 17 December 2025, Fortigate Security Appliance 10Gbps on IBM Cloud has reached End of Marketing (EOM) and no longer accepts new orders.
+Additionally, this service will reach End of Support (EOS) on 31 December 2026.
+After this date, it will no longer be supported or available for use on IBM Cloud.
+For migration information, see [Migration options for FSA 10Gbps](/docs/fortigate-10g?topic=fortigate-10g-deprecation-fortigate#migration-options-fortigate-10g).
+{: deprecated}

 The FortiGate Security Appliance (FSA) 10 Gbps is a single tenant (dedicated), self-managed, high-throughput (10 Gbps) hardware firewall.
 It includes next-generation features, such as antivirus, intrusion prevention, and web filtering.
 {: shortdesc}

 This firewall can be configured to protect traffic on multiple VLANs for both public and private networks.
 In the Customer Portal, it is referred to as a “Multi VLAN Firewall”.